KhartesViewer/khartes/README.md

 look at `Step` is as a decimation factor.
 A step of 1 means use every pixel, 2 means use every 2nd pixel, and so on.
-Choosing a higher step size reduces the size of the data volume over a given ranges, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.
+Choosing a higher step size reduces the size of the data volume over a given range, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.